Y011D4/SECCON2017/Binary/Powerful_Shell/README.md

 1. Type the correct keys which mimic the piano.
 1. Decode the encrypted `$text` into `$plain` and know what is executed (`$plain` says).

-The 1st stage can be ignored (in reality, the error occured when I execute the .ps code and I cannot do the 1st stage).
+The 1st stage can be ignored (in reality, the error occurred when I execute the .ps code and I cannot do the 1st stage).

 ```ps
 $stage1=@();$f="";